SHORT BIO (for introductions)

 - Married to Jeralynn Hansen Bishop.
 They have five children and seven grandchildren and reside in Brigham City.

-- Currently serving his eighth term as a member of the United States House of Representatives
+- Currently serving his ninth term as a member of the United States House of Representatives

-- Chairman of the House Committee on Natural Resources.
+- Ranking Member of the House Committee on Natural Resources.
 Serves on the House Armed Services Committee as a member of the Readiness Subcommittee & the Tactical Air and Land Forces Subcommittee.

 A public school teacher turned public servant, Rob Bishop represents Utah’s First Congressional District in the U.S. Congress.